kamilpszczolkowski/form-builder-react-redux/README.md

 # File structure

-Entire project consist mostly of src folder - there were no need to build the site, only to run it locally.
+Entire project consist mostly of src folder - there was no need to build the site, only to run it locally.
 Src folder structure is listed below:
 *   components - all application compomnents which are not conneted to the redux store,
 *   containers - 'smart' components containing main parts of application, which are connected to the redux store and distribute data from it,